 Our aim is to provide you with information to assist with planning your visit to Warwick Castle to help you enjoy your visit.
-We recommend downloading a copy of the Accessibility leaflet which has been created to help you navigate the Castle, grounds and facilities.
-Using this guide in conjunction with the Map of the Castle and Grounds will help to ensure you have an enjoyable visit to Warwick Castle.
+We recommend downloading a copy of the Accessibility leaflet and guide which has been created to help you navigate the Castle, grounds and facilities.
 A copy of the Accessibility leaflet and map can also be collected upon your arrival.

-Warwick Castle was built as a mediaeval fortress and as such has a number of steps, narrow passageways and low doorways which can present a challenge to guests with reduced mobility.
+Warwick Castle was built as a medieval fortress and has a number of steps, narrow passageways and low doorways which can present a challenge to guests with reduced mobility.
 Should you require any further assistance during your visit, please speak to a member of the team who will be happy to help.

 All shows take place outside and are fully accessible.
 We recommend arriving 5-10 minutes before the start time to secure a good view.
 The daily show schedule can be found here to help you plan in advance of your visit, however we still recommend checking the show times board upon arrival.